Close menu

-How to Effectively Work with Global Teams
+How to Work Effectively with Global Teams

 Clearly Communicate Goals and Expectations

 Communication is essential to leading an effective global team—especially when it comes to project management and setting objectives.
 It’s vital everyone understands what’s expected and agrees to a timeline.
 No one should have to assume how they or their colleagues are spending their time or which items are a top priority.
-Collaborative tools like Google Spreadsheets and Asana are a great way to share goals in one place.

 Establish a Schedule to Talk With the Entire Team